gentile-lab/gentile-lab.github.io/join/index.md

 ---

 # Join the Gentile Lab
 We welcome applicants from any race, ethnicity, religion, gender, caregiver and family commitments, sexual orientation, and eligible age or disability status.
 We strive to maintain a collaborative and supportive lab environment.
-We have regular position openings at all levels (undergraduate, graduate, postdoc).
+We have regular position openings at all levels (undergraduate, graduate, postdoc), which will be listed in the sections below.

 # How to apply